Our seminars and customized trainings are now available in a live interactive online format.

 - Specific techniques that significantly reduce defiant behaviors

-- Effective and memorable ways to teach your students replacement skills for school success
+- Effective and memorable ways to teach your students replacement skills for success in the classroom or distance learning setting

 - Transform arguments into engagement and increase respectful student interactions